RetroCro/TurtleWoW-Mods/README.md

 👏 Probably because you didn't follow the guide from the start and now it's not working? 👏

+- Apply the DEP fix and all the Windows Security settings and exclusions posted above.
 - Delete your WDB folder?
 - Did you install both VCredist x86 and 64 or the All-in-One?
 - Make sure your game isn't saved in a write-protected directory such as Program Files, Downloads, Documents etc.